 Does your child have difficulty following directions?
 Now, I don’t mean the strong-willed child who understands what you said, but wants to exert his or her own independence.
-It is his way or the highway!
-But, the child who is fairly compliant, but just seems to not understand what you say OR starts to follow a direction and then gets lost in the middle of it.
+But, the child who is fairly compliant, but just seems to not understand what you say or starts to follow a direction and then gets lost in the middle of it.
 I personally have one of each!

-Now I haven’t quite figured out all the best ways to help the first kind of child, but there are two ways to help this second child who really would like to follow the directions most of the time, but is struggling.
-One is to modify the environment and the directions given to help her be more successful throughout the day with less frustration.
-Two is to strengthen the skills involved in following directions so over time you won’t have to modify the directions and the environment so much and your child will be successful in a variety of situations.
+There are two ways to help this second child who really would like to follow the directions most of the time, but is struggling.
+One is to modify the environment and the directions given and two is to strengthen the skills involved in following directions.
+Today we are going to talk about modifications.
+To learn more about how to strengthen the underlying skills, read 4 Strategies to Strengthen Listening Skills.